MicrosoftDocs/biztalk-docs/biztalk/core/wcf-webhttp-adapter.md

     |--------------|----------------|
     | EndpointBehavior | Extend the funcionality of how requests are sent at the endpoint-level.
 You can add extensions that do different things, such as define the SOAP processing behavior, specify a time interval on transactions, control the discovery functionality, and use other .NET classes. <br/><br/>Right-select **EndpointBehavior**, and **Add Extension**.
 The list shows you the .NET classes that can be used. |

     This is similar to the endpoint behavior configuration for a WCF-Custom send port.
-See [WCF-Custom Transport Properties Dialog Box, Send, Behavior Tab](../core/wcf-custom-transport-properties-dialog-box-send-behavior-tab.md).
+See the **WCF-Custom Transport Properties Dialog Box, Send, Behavior** tab [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 7. In the **Proxy** tab, configure the proxy setting for the WCF-WebHttp send port.